quicwg/base-drafts/draft-ietf-quic-transport.md

 and server.
 The primary purpose of a connection is to support the structured exchange of data by an application protocol.

-Streams are the means by which an application protocol exchanges information.
-Streams are ordered sequences of bytes.
+Application protocols exchange information over a QUIC connection via streams, which are ordered sequences of bytes.
 Two types of stream can be created: bidirectional streams, which allow both endpoints to send data; and unidirectional streams, which allow a single endpoint to send data.
 A credit-based scheme is used to limit stream creation and to bound the amount of